bMacroni/foci/PRDs/PRD_help-popover-tooltip-mobile.md

 ### Summary

-This document outlines the requirements for a screen-specific, contextual help system for the Foci **mobile application**.
+This document outlines the requirements for a screen-specific, contextual help system for the MindClear **mobile application**.
 After re-evaluation, this system will be implemented using the `react-native-popable` library to provide flexible, on-demand tooltips.
 The system is activated by a help icon placed on each screen.
 When active, users can tap highlighted UI elements to reveal a pop-up containing a verbose description of that element's function.

 -----